nalinbhatt/mTree_doc_develop/docs/source/installation.rst

 Installing mTree
 ----------------

-You can install **mTree** by pasting the following code in your command prompt. paste the following in your command prompt, power shell or terminal.
-You can also check to find the latest version of **mTree** `here <https://hub.docker.com/r/mtree/mtree/tags>`_
+You can install **mTree** by pasting the following code in your command prompt, power shell or terminal.
+However, make sure to check for the latest version of **mTree** `here <https://hub.docker.com/r/mtree/mtree/tags>`_, in case the one below is out of date.

 .. code-block:: console

-    $ docker pull mtree/mtree:1.0.10
+    $ docker pull mtree/mtree:1.0.11a

 .. note::